 Every single thing you FEEL is neuroscience.
 Without chemicals, you would feel nothing, have no emotions.

 Tantric Rituals After Vasectomy

-Certain tantric rituals make use of powerful cocktails of ejaculation and menstruation fluids – especially on the left-handed path of tantra.
-If this is something you practice, then it might not be not fully potent if you have done a vasectomy.
+Certain tantric rituals make use of powerful cocktails of ejaculation and menstruation fluids.
+This is especially the case on the left-handed path of tantra.
+If this is something you practice, then it might not be not fully potent if you have had a vasectomy.
 But then again, not everybody practices such things.

 Vasectomy Substitute: Natural Birth Control

-The goal of performing a vasectomy Is for birth control because you don’t want to have more kids.
+The goal of performing a vasectomy is for birth control.
+You don’t want to have (more) kids.
 So why not learn to control your ejaculation instead?
-Then you simply don’t need a vasectomy.
+Then you don’t need a vasectomy at all.